NSolooki/DocumentStore/README.md

   - You must write a class called edu.yu.cs.com1320.project.impl.StackImpl which is found in its own .java file and implements the interface provided to you called edu.yu.cs.com1320.project.Stack, and your command stack must be an instance of StackImpl.
   - StackImpl must have a constructor that takes no arguments.
 - If a user calls DocumentStore.undo(), then your DocumentStore must undo the last command on the stack
-- If a user calls DocumentStore.undo(URI),then your DocumentStore must undo the last command on the stack that was done on the Document whose key is the given URI, without having any **permanent** effects on any commands that are on top of it in the command stack.
+- If a user calls DocumentStore.undo(URI), then your DocumentStore must undo the last command on the stack that was done on the Document whose key is the given URI, without having any **permanent** effects on any commands that are on top of it in the command stack.
 - Undo must be achieved by DocumentStore calling the Command.undo method on the Command that represents the action to be undone.
 DocumentStore **may not** implement the actual undo logic itself, although it must manage the command stack and determine which undo to call on which Command.

 ##### Undo Logic